Sammienator/olliez/README.md

 # olliez
-this is a e commerce website project
+this is an e commerce website project